bgigous/flask-webdev/notes.md

 Let's have the app email us when a new user signs up. (explain why current_app goes in `home()` view func) (also warning could get annoying so don't pick a good email)

-actually no that won't go in the home form, but the register form me things I"LL HAVE TO FIGURE THIS OUT TOMORROW F$%# I think we're gonna remove the form on home() because it's not useful anymore
+actually no that won't go in the home form, but the register form me things.
+I think we're gonna remove the form on home() because it's not useful anymore

 To enable SMTP connections in GMail, you'll wanna go to your Google Security Settings. as of this writing it's at: https://myaccount.google.com/security .
 Then, turn ON "less secure app access."
 Don't worry too much about the "less secure" part as Google just wants you to use OAuth2 or something.
 (This is fine though, right?
 Probably want to offer some alternatives to python's `smtplib`)